Klang Valley

 Principal cities within Klang Valley within the borders of the state of Selangor and the federal territories of Kuala Lumpur and Putrajaya.

 Klang Valley (Lembah Klang) is an urban agglomeration in Malaysia centred on the federal territories of Kuala Lumpur and Putrajaya, along with their surrounding cities and towns in the state of Selangor.
-It is part of the larger Greater Kuala Lumpur metropolitan area.
+The Greater Kuala Lumpur metropolitan area is located within the Klang Valley.

 The Klang Valley is geographically defined by the Titiwangsa Mountains to the east and the Strait of Malacca to the west.
 It stretches to Rawang in the northwest, Semenyih in the southeast and Klang and Port Klang in the southwest.
 The conurbation forms the core of Malaysia's industrial and commercial activity.
 As of 2022, the Klang Valley is home to around 9 million people, nearly one third of Malaysia's total population of 32 million.

 Origin

 The valley is named after the Klang River, the principal river that flows through it that starts at Klang Gates Quartz Ridge in Gombak and flows into the Straits of Malacca in Port Klang, The river is closely linked to the early development of the area as a cluster of tin mining towns in the late 19th century.
 Development of the region took place largely in the East-West direction (between Gombak and Port Klang) but the urban areas surrounding Kuala Lumpur have since grown north and south towards the border with Perak and Negeri Sembilan respectively.